mvaisakh/development/9_security-model/9_11_keys-and-credentials.md

          has set the password quality policy via the [`DevicePolicyManager.setPasswordQuality()`](https://developer.android.com/reference/android/app/admin/DevicePolicyManager.html#setPasswordQuality%28android.content.ComponentName,%20int%29)
          method with a more restrictive quality constant than `PASSWORD_QUALITY_SOMETHING`.
-*   The authenticaion method, if based on a physical token or the location, MUST NOT be treated as a secure lock screen unless it meets all following
+*   If based on a physical token or the location, MUST meet all following
     requirements:
     *    It MUST have a fall-back mechanism to use one of the primary authentication methods which is based on a known secret and meets